Now we support syncing Jira Service Management (formerly Jira Service Desk)

 versions.
 We now write the actual values for each historical change, making the table much easier to use.
 The Jira API delivers empty values if part of the value is removed, and previously we just wrote that empty value.

-We now support the Jira Service Desk Organization fields in Jira issues.
+We now support the Jira Service Management (formerly Jira Service Desk) Organization fields in Jira issues.
 To sync fields of this type for all issues, re-sync your connector.